-A. Intent: By the time a subdivider creates a preliminary plat, both the subdivider and the city have made a substantial investment in time and money.
+- A. Intent: By the time a subdivider creates a preliminary plat, both the subdivider and the city have made a substantial investment in time and money.
 In addition, once the preliminary plat has been completed, it is difficult and expensive to rework the plans for the project.
-In an effort to better meet the needs of the city and the subdivider, the city has adopted the following development review process.

-B. Pre-application Meeting:

-- 1. Intent: The purpose of the pre-application meeting is to allow the subdivider the opportunity to share with the Development Review Committee (DRC) his/her proposed project plans.
-It also gives the DRC the opportunity to share with the subdivider the city's thoughts and ideas.
-The DRC will comment on the compatibility of the proposed development with the general plan and general compliance with the zoning ordinance, this title, and other ordinances and/or city regulations. - 2.
+To better meet the needs of the city and the subdivider, the city has adopted the following development review process. - B. Pre-application Meeting: - 1.
+Intent: The purpose of the pre-application meeting is to allow the subdivider the opportunity to share with the administrative land use authority (as defined by Utah Code Ann. § 10-9a-604.1) his/her proposed project plans.
+It also gives the administrative land use authority the opportunity to share with the subdivider the city's thoughts and ideas.
+The administrative land use authority will comment on the compatibility of the proposed development with the general plan and general compliance with the zoning ordinance, this title, and other ordinances and/or city regulations. - 2.
 Process: The subdivider shall obtain and review a copy of the subdivision ordinance and application from the city or the city's website.
-After submittal of the application and payment of the fee, the subdivider can He/she shall then contact the planning commission chairperson to schedule a pre-application meeting with the Development Review Committee (DRC).
-The planning commission chairperson will inform the subdivider that there is a DRC administrative expense and will schedule a conference with the DRC within five (5) business days of receiving the call the fee being paid and application submitted.
-The subdivider shall provide the following information to the DRC: - a.
+After submittal of the application and payment of the fee, the subdivider may contact the city recorder to schedule a pre-application meeting.
+The City Recorder shall schedule a conference with the administrative land use authority within ten (10) business days of receiving the request.
+The subdivider shall provide the following information to the administrative land use authority: - a.
 A general description of the existing conditions of the site. - b.
-A sketch drawing (hard copy or digital copy in pdf format) showing the proposed subdivision layout, including the numbers of lots and street locations. - c.
+A sketch plan (hard copy or digital copy in pdf format) showing the proposed subdivision layout, including the numbers of lots and street locations. - c.
 The relationship of the proposed subdivision to existing utilities and streets. - 3.
-DRC Recommendation: Once the DRC has a general idea of what is desired for the proposed development, they will forward it to the planning commission for further consideration along with notes of the pre-application meeting and a recommendation to approve, conditionally approve or reject the proposed development.
+Pre-application Meeting.
+At the pre-application meeting, the City shall provide the website where the applicable land use regulations can be found, a complete list of standards required for the project, preliminary and final application checklists, and feedback on the concept plan.
+The meeting may be in a public setting or at a municipal staff level. - 4.
+Administrative Land Use Authority Recommendation: Once the administrative land use authority has a general idea of what is desired for the proposed development, they will forward the sketch plan to the planning commission for further consideration along with notes of the pre-application meeting and a recommendation to approve, conditionally approve or reject the proposed development.
+If a preliminary subdivision application complies with applicable city ordinances, the administrative land use authority shall forward their recommendation to the planning commission.